mohammad-rowshan/Weight-Distribution-of-Polar-Codes/README.md

 [4] H. Yao, A. Fazeli and A. Vardy, "A Deterministic Algorithm for Computing the Weight Distribution of Polar Code," in IEEE Transactions on Information Theory, vol. 70, no. 5, pp. 3175-3189, May 2024.

 [5] M. Rowshan, V-F Dragoi, ``A Tutorial on Weight Structure of Polar Codes," submitted to the Special Issue on Error-Correcting Codes of IEEE BITS magazine.

+# Weight Distribution of Polar Codes

+This repository contains two MATLAB scripts for weight enumeration and computing partial or the complete weight distribution (a.k.a. weight spectrum) of polar codes.

+The scripts are organized into two folders:

+1. **Closed-form Formulas**:
+   This folder contains a script that uses closed-form formulas to compute the partial weight distribution of polar codes for weights less than twice the minimum distance $(< 2 \cdot w_{\min})$, leveraging group actions on maximum-degree monomials.
+Based on the theoretical results in [1–3] and further extended in [4], this method is highly efficient and applicable to short, medium, and long polar codes.

+2. **Recursive Weight Enumerator (WEF)**:
+   This folder provides MATLAB scripts to compute the **Weight Enumerator Function (WEF)** of polar codes via **recursive enumeration**, yielding the complete weight distribution for short codes.
+The algorithm is a variation of the method in [4] and is explained in detail with an illustrative example in [5].

+## References

+[1] V. -F. Drăgoi, M. Rowshan and J. Yuan, "On the Closed-Form Weight Enumeration of Polar Codes: 1.5d -Weight Codewords," in *IEEE Transactions on Communications*, vol. 72, no. 10, pp. 5972–5987, Oct.
+2024, doi: [10.1109/TCOMM.2024.3394749](https://doi.org/10.1109/TCOMM.2024.3394749).

+[2] M. Rowshan, V. Drăgoi and J. Yuan, "Weight Structure of Low/High-Rate Polar Codes and Its Applications," in *2024 IEEE International Symposium on Information Theory (ISIT)*, Athens, Greece, 2024, pp. 2945–2950, doi: [10.1109/ISIT57864.2024.10619618](https://doi.org/10.1109/ISIT57864.2024.10619618).

+[3] V.-F. Dragoi and M. Rowshan, "On weight enumeration and structure characterization of polar codes via group actions," *arXiv:2504.19544v2*, 2025.
+[Online].
+Available: [https://arxiv.org/abs/2504.19544](https://arxiv.org/abs/2504.19544) (presented at ISIT'25).

+[4] H. Yao, A. Fazeli and A. Vardy, "A Deterministic Algorithm for Computing the Weight Distribution of Polar Code," in *IEEE Transactions on Information Theory*, vol. 70, no. 5, pp. 3175–3189, May 2024.

+[5] M. Rowshan, V.-F. Dragoi, "A Tutorial on Weight Structure of Polar Codes," submitted to the Special Issue on Error-Correcting Codes of *IEEE BITS* magazine.